This post contains affiliate links. Please read our disclosure.

 What is my relationship to French and how well do I speak it?

 One of my greatest memories growing up in New York City was taking part in weekly meetups at several language clubs throughout the city.
 Among these gatherings, the one at Victor’s Café on the Upper West Side, held on Sunday mornings, stands out.
 The club was founded by renowned radio personality Barry Farber, who was fluent in at least 25 languages and author of How To Learn Any Language.
 I had the pleasure of meeting Barry many times, and his command of not only foreign languages but his own native English was remarkable.
 He was an eloquent communicator who could hold your attention and make whatever he was talking about interesting, and his weekly presence was a real treat just as much as the tasty Cuban sandwiches and the fine company of fellow members.
 At the end of our weekly meetings, we would each tell the same joke in a different language.
 The joke involved a cat chasing a mouse.
-Although I don’t remember all the details, the punchline concluded with the mouse explaining to the cat the importance of knowing a foreign languages.
+Although I don’t remember all the details, the punchline concluded with the mouse explaining to the cat the importance of knowing a foreign language.
 I often volunteered to relate the anecdote in French.
 Immersing myself in the beauty of the French language during these sessions was both enlightening and inspiring.
 I’m also a former employee of Librairie de France (1991-1992 & 1995), where I spent weekends engaging with customers eager to learn French or find captivating reads in the language.
-For a while, sessions were also held on Saturday mornings at Délices de France, a chic and cozy deli-restaurant in Midtown on 40th and Madison, offering the best in French sweets and pastries as a bonus to the engaging conversations we had.
+For a while, sessions were also held on Saturday mornings at Délices de France, a chic and cozy deli-restaurant in Midtown Manhattan at 40th and Madison, offering the best in French sweets and pastries as a bonus to the engaging conversations we had.
 My passion for French remains unwavering, and I relish every opportunity to deepen my knowledge and share my love for it with others.
 I first learned French when I was 12 years old, and to this day I speak it fluently.

 And now…